 CAP portfolio submissions are accepted at any time throughout the year.

 It takes time to gather the materials needed; select a target submission deadline and start preparing your portfolio as soon as possible.
 Keep in mind that portfolios must meet the submission requirements outlined in the Applicant’s Manual.

 Go to the ABCFP credential assessment process page for information needed to prepare your portfolio for the full competency assessment.

 - Watch the video – general overview of process

 - Read the ABCFP RFT Competency Standards which outlines the competency standards.

 - Read the Applicant’s Manual which provides information on preparing your competency assessment portfolio.

-- Email the registration department to inform them that you are preparing your submission.
+- Start preparing your portfolio.
+Also email the registration department to inform them that you are preparing your submission.